WilliamMajanja/Muainishi-Wa-Jenomu/README.md

 ### Setup & Running

-1.  **Clone the repository or download the source files.**
+1.  **Get the code:** Clone the repository or download the source files.

-2.  **Set up your API Key:**
-    This application requires a Google Gemini API key to function.
-The key is accessed via the `process.env.API_KEY` variable in the code.
+2.  **Provide your API Key:** The application needs a Google Gemini API key to function.
+You must configure your environment so the code can access the key via `process.env.API_KEY`.
+For local development with a tool like Vite:

-    To make your key available to the application, you'll need to serve the files in an environment where this variable can be set.
-A simple way to do this for local development is to use a tool like `vite`.

-    - Create a `.env` file in the root of the project.
+    - Create a `.env.local` file in the project root.
-    - Add your API key to the `.env` file:
+    - Add your API key to it: `VITE_API_KEY=YOUR_GEMINI_API_KEY_HERE`
-      ```
-      VITE_API_KEY=YOUR_GEMINI_API_KEY_HERE
-      ```
-    - The code internally expects `process.env.API_KEY`, so you may need to adjust the service file (`services/geminiService.ts`) to read `import.meta.env.VITE_API_KEY` if you use Vite, or configure your server to inject the environment variable correctly.

-3.  **Open `index.html` in your browser.**
-    If you've set up a local server (like `vite` or `http-server`), navigate to the provided local URL (e.g., `http://localhost:5173`).
+    - The service file (`services/geminiService.ts`) is pre-configured to handle this.

+3.  **Launch:** Open `index.html` in your browser or run your local development server (e.g., `npm run dev` with Vite) and navigate to the provided URL.

 ---

-## 🛠️ Technology Stack
+## 🛠️ Built with Cutting-Edge Technology

 - **Frontend**: [React](https://reactjs.org/), [TypeScript](https://www.typescriptlang.org/)
 - **Styling**: [Tailwind CSS](https://tailwindcss.com/)
 - **AI Model**: [Google Gemini API](https://ai.google.dev/)
-- **Icons**: Custom SVG components
+- **Icons**: Custom-built SVG components for a sharp, consistent look.

 ---

-## 🔬 How It Works
+## 🔬 How It Works: The Magic Explained

-1.  **Select Data**: The user uploads a genome sequence file or selects one or more samples from the historical library.
+1.  **Select Data**: The user uploads a genome file or selects one or more samples from the rich historical library.
-2.  **Select Analysis**: The user chooses an analysis type.
-The available options change depending on whether one or multiple samples are selected.
+2.  **Choose Analysis**: The user picks an analysis type tailored for single or multiple samples.
-3.  **Call Gemini API**: A prompt is constructed containing the analysis type, the genome data, and a detailed JSON schema for the desired output format.
-This is sent to the Gemini API.
+3.  **Construct Prompt**: A highly specific prompt is engineered, combining the genome data, the analysis type, and a detailed JSON schema that instructs the AI on the exact output format.
+4.  **Query Gemini**: The request is sent to the Gemini API for analysis.
-4.  **Receive Structured Data**: The Gemini API processes the request and returns a JSON object that conforms to the requested schema.
+5.  **Receive Structured Data**: Gemini processes the complex biological data and returns a perfectly structured JSON object.
-5.  **Render Results**: The application parses the JSON response and uses it to render both the interactive visualizations and the raw data view.
+6.  **Render Insights**: The app parses the JSON and dynamically renders both the stunning interactive visualizations and the clean, raw data view.

 ---